 Discover the Creatures of the Deep!

-Named for its flapping ears that resemble Walt Disney’s beloved flying elephant, this octopus slinks along the sea floor down to depths of 13,000 feet.
+Named for its flapping ears that resemble Walt Disney’s beloved flying elephant, the Dumbo octopus slinks along the sea floor down to depths of 13,000 feet.
 It can use its ears to shoot itself upwards and its skirt-like arms to move in any direction.
-Most dumbos choose to live in icy waters in total darkness to avoid large predators and human activity.
+Most Dumbos choose to live in icy waters in total darkness to avoid large predators and human activity.

-While this guy isn’t the prettiest creature in the sea, the blobfish is certainly unique.
-It’s jelly-like skin allows it to float above the sea floor without using energy or swimming.
+While the blobfish isn’t the prettiest creature in the sea, it is certainly unique.
+Its jellylike skin allows it to float above the sea floor without using energy or swimming.

-This rare deep-sea shark has a long snout that is covered in sensors that allow it to sense the weak electric fields produced by nearby animals.
-Watch out–when the shark find something it wants to eat, it can swallow it whole!
+The spooky deep-sea goblin shark has a long snout covered with tiny, jelly-filled pores that can detect the weak electric fields created when a nearby prey animal’s muscles contract.
+When the shark finds something it wants to eat, it can swallow it whole!

-This strange fish has a see-through head!
-It’s bright green, tube-shaped eyes are good for absorbing light as it swims through the dark depths of the ocean.
-It’s eyes move inside a clear membrane that covers the fish’s head like a shield to protect it.
+The strange barreleye fish has a see-through head!
+Its bright green, tube-shaped eyes are good for absorbing light as it swims through the dark depths of the ocean.
+The eyes move inside a clear membrane that covers the fish’s head like a shield to protect it.

-Thanks for taking a dive in the deep end with us!
+Thanks for taking a dive into the deep end with us!